TrollskogenMC/commando/README.md

   });
 ```

-Carbon will set the default value of all arguments to a string unless you specify other.
+Commando will set the default value of all arguments to a string unless you specify other.
 If we want an integer we can do it like so:

 ```java
 CarbonArgument ageArgument = new CarbonArgument.Builder("age").setType(CarbonArgumentType.INTEGER).create();
 ```

-Now Carbon will make sure that the command logic is never called if the argument can't be converted to an integer.
+Now Commando will make sure that the command logic is never called if the argument can't be converted to an integer.
-Carbon allows us to handle the case when our argument isn't of the wanted type:
+Commando allows us to handle the case when our argument isn't of the wanted type:

 ```java
 commando.handleValidation((ValidationResult result) -> {